djsplice/OneStone/README.md

 # Filament Tuning - Extrusion Multiplier
-I've been using the AndrewEllis93 [guide for tuning Extrusion Multiplier](https://ellis3dp.com/Print-Tuning-Guide/articles/extrusion_multiplier.html) to help get each filament's flow dialed in for top quality prints.
+I've been using the AndrewEllis93 [guide for tuning Extrusion Multiplier](https://ellis3dp.com/Print-Tuning-Guide/articles/extrusion_multiplier.html) to help get each filament's flow dialed in for top-quality prints.
 This process works really well (along with much of his other tuning advice), but due to the trial and error nature of the process I'd found that I ended up generating between 5 and 30ish printed tiles for each filament - all but a few destined for the trash.

-Here's an alternative tile shape, and recent [mathematical discovery](#the-hat---an-aperiodic-monotile), that you can use for both tuning, reference, and collecting!
-Makes for a fun activity for those into creating tiled patterns, especially as your color collection grows!
+Here's an alternative tile shape, and recent [mathematical discovery](#the-hat---an-aperiodic-monotile), that you can use for tuning, reference, and collecting!
+It makes for a fun activity for those into creating tiled patterns, especially as your color collection grows!

 ![Collection](./img/PXL_20230329_005242781.jpg)

 ## Print Settings
-This is a 3mm tall tile - if you feel like adjusting layer heights from default, just make sure you have at least 2 layers of infill between bottom and top layers.
+This is a 3mm tall tile.
+If you feel like adjusting layer heights from default, just make sure you have at least 2 layers of infill between bottom and top layers.
 Check out guidance in the [Print Settings](https://ellis3dp.com/Print-Tuning-Guide/articles/extrusion_multiplier.html#print-settings) section of the Ellis' Print Tuning guide for additional detail.

 ### Defaults for a .4mm nozzle
 * 30% infill